2022 Maruti Brezza vs Hyundai Venue vs Kia Sonet vs Tata Nexon vs Others: Price Comparison | CarDekho.com

-Maruti has launched the second-gen Brezza in four broad trims: LXi, VXi, ZXi, and ZXi+.
-The sub-4m SUV, with the generation upgrade, has got a major overhaul in all departments including design, transmission, and features.
-Of course, the Maruti SUV has become pricier than before by up to Rs 2.5 lakh.
+The second-gen Maruti Brezza has been launched and it's available in four trims: LXi, VXi, ZXi, and ZXi+.
+Maruti's sub-4m SUV, with the generation upgrade, has got a major overhaul in all departments including design, transmission, and features.
+Of course, these upgrades have made the Maruti SUV pricier than before by up to around Rs 2.5 lakh.

 Let’s see how it compares with its rivals in terms of prices: